Diastasis Recti Postpartum

-It may also hurt a lot when doing sit ups, crunches, or any kind of exercises that cause your stomach muscles to push outward and you will probably have pain after doing these which will last for a few days.
+It may also hurt a lot when doing sit ups, crunches, or any kind of exercise that cause your stomach muscles to push outward and you will probably have pain after doing these which will last for a few days.

 If your Diastasis Recti Postpartum is really bad you will hurt for a week and wonder what is wrong with you, I know this first hand because I did the wrong kind of exercises (sit ups and push ups) and felt like my insides were going to come out!
 It was hard to move or do anything normal for a week or more.
 I made my problem worse then it was in the beginning so don’t do this!

-Doing the wrong exercises is very damaging to these muscles causing them to tear or stretch to much and can lead to a bigger problem, bigger belly bulge and sometimes surgery!
+Doing the wrong exercises is very damaging to these muscles causing them to tear or stretch to much and can lead to a bigger problem, bigger belly bulge, and sometimes surgery!

-You should have your doctor check for you to see if you have it, they will measure to see if a space is there between your muscles and can let you know how bad it is and what can be done about it as well.
+You should have your doctor check for you to see if you have it, they will measure to see if space is there between your muscles and can let you know how bad it is and what can be done about it as well.